Felipe Rael - Executive Director

 An Albuquerque native, Rita recently returned to New Mexico after living many years in San Antonio, Texas.
 She began her career as a public accountant working in both audit and tax while in Albuquerque and San Antonio.
 Additionally, she has also held several controller positions in the construction and restaurant industries.
 As controller with GAHP, Rita will be responsible for overseeing all financial, accounting and human resources activities.
 In her spare time, she enjoys traveling with her husband and practicing yoga.

-Miriam Hicks, RA - Director of Housing Development
+Miriam J. Hicks, AIA - Director of Housing Development

 Miriam’s passion for affordable housing brought her to the GAHP after more than 20 years working for Dekker/Perich/Sabatini in Albuquerque.
 As a licensed Architect, she works to refine and enrich the GAHP’s building standards, as well as uses her experience with entitlements, affordable housing funding applications, construction administration and design to support the GAHP’s mission to create exceptional housing communities.
 Miriam graduated from Socorro High School and received her Bachelor of Architecture from Virginia Polytechnic Institute and State University.
 She enjoys spending time with her family, backyard farming and working on various healthy living and homesteading projects.